- About Us

-An administrator, appointed by the three-member governing board, directs the daily operations of the Texas Alcoholic Beverage Commission.
-Current Administrator Sherry Cook was appointed in 2012.
+An Executive Director, appointed by the three-member governing board, directs the daily operations of the Texas Alcoholic Beverage Commission.
+Current Executive Director Sherry Cook was appointed in 2012.
 She is responsible for employing staff to ensure that the policies established by the commission and the laws enacted by the legislature are implemented in an efficient and cost-effective manner.

 Assisting with that responsibility is the assistant administrator, general counsel, director of the office of professional responsibility, and the director of communications and governmental relations.

 An independent audit firm performs internal audit functions for the agency, reporting directly to the commissioners.

 Sherry Cook joined TABC in 2006 as the Information Technology Director and Information Resources Manager.
 In 2008, Cook was promoted to Assistant Administrator for Regulatory and Business Operations.
 As the Assistant Administrator, her responsibilities included oversight of Business Services, Marketing Practices, Licensing, Human Resources, Information Resources, Tax, Ports of Entry and Education and Prevention.
 After joining the agency she has played a key role in the modernization of business practices leveraging technology.
 Cook was named Interim Administrator on June 1, 2012, and appointed Executive Director on June 28, 2012.
 As the Executive Director, she oversees an agency with over 600 employees, a biennial budget of approximately $84 million and almost $200 million in annual revenue collections.